 Follow the path from the trailhead (with WC) as it winds along the top of the canyon wall.
 Then, follow the cairns as they drop diagonally down the canyon wall.
 Be careful, as the rock can be a little slippery.

 The path then descends across the sand to the bottom of the canyon.
-(Marked with a black dot on map above).
+(Marked with a black dot on the map above).

 Turn left and explore Dry Fork Narrows.
 This canyon is wider than the others and easier to walk along.
 Head as far as you want before returning.